Neighbors for Neighbors Fund

 United Way of Southeastern Connecticut works all year long to fight hunger and food insecurity, support local health and human services, and provide a vital safety net of services for those in need.

 Our Gemma E. Moran United Way/Labor Food Center has been particularly stretched during this challenging time to help meet the increasing demand for food.
-You can choose to make a donation directed to the Food Bank by clicking here and select the Food Center in the shopping cart.
+You can choose to make a donation directed to the Food Bank by clicking here and select the Food Center in the drop-down menu.

 When will you share who you fund?

 For the Neighbors for Neighbors Fund, requests for funding will be reviewed by a joint committee convened by the Community Foundation of Eastern CT, United Way of Southeastern CT and United Way of Central and Northeastern CT.
-The initial Request for Proposals (RFP) and first phase of funding has already taken place.
-Read about the first phase grant recipients.
+The Fund is now in its third phase of funding.

 Future rounds of funding will be determined by our ongoing ability to attract gifts to the Neighbors for Neighbors Fund.
 As we continue to award grants, we will post them on the United Way website, as well as the generous donors who help make it possible.